Electronic Engineer, Full-stack Web and Mobile developer

 I am an electronics engineer who specialises in software engineering.
-I have programmed in BASIC on an 8086 PC, assembly language on a PC and on a PIC microcontroller, wrote an IDE in Turbo Pascal, an IRC client in C++, real-time digital audio processing software for a 486SX33, Windows miniport drivers and embedded firmware for PCI satellite receivers and set-top box satellite decoders, a real-time web-based steel plant monitoring system utilizing Java applets (back in 1998), a content management system in Cold Fusion, an even more advanced one in Java, web-based home automation software, social-networking applications in Ruby On Rails, mobile websites in Python using Django, native Android and BlackBerry 10 apps, a domain-specific language for Android, and machine learning solutions in Python.
+I started programming in BASIC on an 8086 PC, then assembly language on PC and PIC microcontroller, wrote an IDE in Turbo Pascal, an IRC client in C++, real-time digital audio processing software for a 486SX33, Windows miniport drivers and embedded firmware for PCI satellite receivers and set-top box satellite decoders, a real-time web-based steel plant monitoring system utilizing Java applets (back in 1998), a content management system in Cold Fusion, an even more advanced one in Java, web-based home automation software, social-networking applications in Ruby On Rails, mobile websites in Python using Django, native Android and BlackBerry 10 apps, a domain-specific language for Android, and machine learning solutions in Python.

 I co-founded a successful software development company, created multiple startups, and spent 5 years freelancing as an Android developer as a way to help build solutions for other startups as well as NGO's.
-I have run training workshops, presented several times at high-profile conferences as well as user groups, mentored startups at hackathons, co-founded a maker space, and have created and contributed to several open source projects.
+I have run training workshops at universities across South Africa, presented several times at high-profile conferences as well as user groups, participated in and mentored at hackathons, mentored startups, co-founded a maker space, and have created and contributed to several open source projects.

 I have worked in a steel plant, consumer electronics manufacturing company, large financial institution, some web development companies, a retail software company, and a research lab.
 In 2001 I co-founded a web development company called Cambrient (now known as Native-VML) which I left in 2009 to pursue mobile technologies and create web startups.

 My goal is to use first-world technology to help solve third-world problems.

 University of KwaZulu-Natal